skydawngames/esper-genesis-docs/changelogs/core-manual.md

 Release notes for the **Esper Genesis Core Manual** module.

-The current release, 1.1.0, requires Foundry VTT v14 and the dnd5e system (minimum 5.0.0, verified against 5.3.3).
+The current release requires Foundry VTT v14 and the dnd5e system (minimum 5.0.0, verified against 5.3.3).

 ---